albpad/causal-llm-world-models/README.md

 # Behavioural Causal Discovery for LLM Evaluation

-This repository is the **clean publication package** for the final NEJM AI submission.
+This repository is the **publication package** for the final submission.
 It contains only the benchmark, code, figures, tests, and audited result artifacts needed to inspect or reproduce the analyses reported in the manuscript.
-It intentionally **does not** include the manuscript files or prior manuscript versions.

 ## Included scope